vellisthn/vellisthn/README.md

 - 🔭 Currently working on exciting projects (coming soon!)
 - 🌱 Always learning and improving my skills
-- 💡 Interested in GUI development and machine learning
 - 📫 Feel free to reach out and connect!

 ## 🚀 Technologies & Tools